joaopjt/fullbar-challenge/README.md

 Single page application made with react, redux and react-router featuring a pokemon open api.
 ​
 ## Quick Start ##
-The development enviroment uses react-scripts as a peer dependency, that works with webpack and give us a pretty debug page in cases of error.
+The development enviroment used to be made with react-scripts as a peer dependency.
+I've changed to a cleary written webpack scss/sass compiling enviroment.
+React-scripts give us a poor documentation about export the css for use, so i jumped the need to read the webpack config from the project at github.
 ​
 To run the project, first run in your terminal: